rahmjan/cloud-computing-azure/project/src/back-end/recomm/README.md

 Port to access: `1005`
 Port to database: `6005`

-The service periodically (every 60 seconds in `./scripts/recomm_service.sh`) update it's database of best sell products.
+The service periodically (for now for testing purpose, every 60 seconds in `./scripts/recomm_service.sh`) update it's database of best sell products.
 It provides suggestions (tree best product) based on previous purchases of all users, exclude products in user's shopping cart and employs a Map/Reduce periodic query.

 The Map/Reduce query, first it get the data from logging database.
 The data are `{[productID, PdoductID], quantity}` where the second `productID` is product which was bought together with the first `productID` in `quantity`.